gvwilson/fiction/santas/index.md

 the corridor brought them to a ladder with eight brass rungs that had been polished to silver in patches by use.
-Finner clambered up into the murmur and bustle of the bridge of a zeppelin in flight.
+Finner clambered up into the murmur and bustle of the bridge of a airship in flight.
 The front wall was made of hexagonal glass panels held together by thin strips of brass.
 The walls to either side were filled with instruments, controls, relays,